What is Alternating Hemiplegia?

 - Exposure to water

 AHC can be challenging to diagnose directly.
 The diagnostic process typically involves tests and exams to rule out other possible causes for the symptoms.

 - Echocardiogram and/or electrocardiogram to rule out heart abnormalities

 - Magnetic resonance imaging (MRI) or other imaging exams to rule out brain abnormalities

 - Sleep studies to rule out obstructive sleep apnea

 - Genetic testing to look for ATP1A3 gene mutations and to rule out other genetic conditions

 PLEASE CONSULT A PHYSICIAN FOR MORE INFORMATION.

 How Is Alternating Hemiplegia Treated?

 AHC has no cure.
-Treatment usually has the goal of preventing or shortening the disorder’s paralytic episodes.
+Alternating hemiplegia of childhood treatments usually have the goal of preventing or shortening the disorder’s paralytic episodes.
 Successful management of the episodes may lessen the severity of developmental impairments and other complications.
-Other treatments may focus on managing complications.
+Other alternating hemiplegia of childhood treatments may focus on managing complications.